truecharts/website/docs/manual/SCALE/guides/backup-restore.md

 `zfs create POOL/ix-applications/k3s/kubelet`
 `zfs create POOL/ix-applications/catalogs`
 `zfs set mountpoint=legacy POOL/ix-applications/k3s/kubelet`

 :::

 2. _Optional/untested_: When the SCALE system itself is also wiped, ensure to restore it using a SCALE config export **first**.

 3. Once the ZFS replication is complete, on the new or migrated system navigate to the __Apps__ tab in the Truenas Scale GUI.
 When prompted to select a pool, select the pool containing the `ix-applications` dataset.

-4. All you need to do now is restore the Truetool snapshot of your `ix-applications` dataset by following the [Reverting a running system](#reverting-a-running-system) guide above.
+4. All you need to do now is restore the HeavyScript snapshot of your `ix-applications` dataset by following the [Reverting a running system](#reverting-a-running-system) guide above.

 ## Video Guide